DIG-Kaust/MLgeoscience/docs/lectures/08_gradopt1.md

 \end{aligned}
 $$

-we notice that the momentum tells us how quickly the contribution of the previous gradient contributions should decay.
-With $\alpha=0$ we are back to the standard SGD algorith, whilst with  $\alpha \rightarrow 1$ we take into account the entire history of gradients.
+we notice that the momentum tells us how quickly the contribution of the previous gradients should decay.
+With $\alpha=0$ we are back to the standard SGD algorithm, whilst with $\alpha \rightarrow 1$ we take into account the entire history of gradients.
 More commonly used values of momentum are $\alpha=0.5/0.9/0.99$ which can also be combined with a warming strategy (i.e., start from 0.5 and increase through iterations all the way to 0.99).
 This is a similar strategy (even though in opposite direction) to the one we previously discussed for the learning rate, even though it is known to impact the learning process to a lesser extent.

 Based on what we wrote above for the first three iterates, we can easily conclude that:

-- if $\mathbf{g}_i \approx \mathbf{g}_{i-1} \approx \mathbf{g}_{i-2}$ (where the sign $\approx$ is used here to indicate a vector with approximately the same direction), the gradients sum constructively leading to higher momentum and therefore a faster trajectory
+- if $\mathbf{g}_i \approx \mathbf{g}_{i-1} \approx \mathbf{g}_{i-2}$ (where the sign $\approx$ is used here to indicate a vector with approximately the same direction), the gradients' sum constructively leading to higher momentum and therefore a faster trajectory
-- if $\mathbf{g}_i \ne \mathbf{g}_{i-1} \ne \mathbf{g}_{i-2}$ (where the sign $\ne is used here to indicate a vector with different directions), the gradients sum destructively leading to lower momentum and therefore a slower trajectory
+- if $\mathbf{g}_i \ne \mathbf{g}_{i-1} \ne \mathbf{g}_{i-2}$ (where the sign $\ne is used here to indicate a vector with different directions), the gradients' sum destructively leading to lower momentum and therefore a slower trajectory

 Finally, an even smarter approach would require us not only to accumulate past gradients but also to look ahead of time so that we could slow down the trajectory if the landscape is about to change curvature (i.e., slow up).
 This